alesti/cluster-in-a-box/alu-rails.md

 Its a system.

-You just need the damn right screws - i ordered the rails, t-slot nuts, screws, angles all together, and i ordered 12mm long screws - i learned that this configuration needs 10mm screws.
+You just need the damn right screws - i ordered the rails, t-slot nuts, screws, angles all together, and i ordered 12mm long screws - i learned very fast that this configuration needs 10mm screws as the angles wiggled around with some mm thread left between screw head and angle.

-As you might expect, this is normed (a german DIN 7380) - and it seems not possible to get these on a saturday afternoon in a local hardware store, they have them with a bigger head only and these colide with each other in the 90° angles i use to connect the profiles.
+As you might expect, this is normed (a german DIN 7380) - and it seems not possible to get these on a saturday afternoon in a local hardware store, they have them with a much bigger pozidrive head only and these colide with each other in the 90° angles i use to connect the profiles.

 ![wrong screws](pics/wrong-screw-head_sm.jpg)

 I needed to stop and order the right ones.

-Does someone need 200p 12mm M5 DIN 7380 with hex head?
-Or 200p 10mm M5 not
+Does someone need 200 pieces 12mm M5 DIN 7380 with hex head?
+Or 200x 10mm M5 not
 normed bighead pozidrive?

 ## Construction

-These profiles are really easy to cut with the mighty miter saw (if you running an aluminium blade), but afterwards there are tons of saw chips everywhere - even with proper suction.
+These profiles are really easy to cut with the mighty miter saw (if you running an aluminium blade), but afterwards there are tons of saw chips everywhere - even with proper vacuum suction.

 Do your workshop a favor and run these cuts outside - it will not polute any steel with rust.

 I started to build a first set of rails around the handle bulb.
-The connector angles help to create perfectly fitting.
+The connector angles help to create perfect fitting.

 ![ground work](pics/ground-rig_sm.jpg)

 The handle bulb is 19.something mm high, so the 20mm rails match perfectly.

 I was a little concerned about the edges of the box - they are rounded.
-But thats not a problem for these type of construction.
+But thats not a problem for this type of construction.

 I did not needed much time to find a way to pinch the stackracks in a secure and sturdy way in all dimensions between these rails and started to cut and